Zigzag diagrams and Martin boundary: Relation with the Young graph

-As for the graph $\mathcal{Z}$, the set of paths on $\mathcal{Y}$ between the root $\emptyset$ and a partition $\rho$ is in bijection with the set of standard tableaux of shape $\rho$, and each element of $\partial_{\min}\mathcal{Y}$ yields a random path on the graph $\mathcal{Y}$ (namely an infinite standard tableau).
+The set of paths on $\mathcal{Y}$ between the root $\emptyset$ and a partition $\pi$ is in bijection with the set of standard tableaux of shape $\pi$; thus, an infinite path on $\mathcal{Y}$ can be seen as an infinite standard tableau, which is a sequence $(T_{n})_{n\geq 1}$ of standard tableaux such that $T_{n}=\big(T_{n+1}\big)_{\downarrow}$ for $n\geq 1$.
+The latter correspondence between infinite paths on $\mathcal{Y}$ and infinite standard tableaux is similar to the one between infinite paths on $\mathcal{Z}$ and arrangements.
+Each element of $\partial_{\min}\mathcal{Y}$ yields a random infinite path on the graph $\mathcal{Y}$, or equivalently a random infinite standard tableau.
 The minimal and Martin boundaries of $\mathcal{Y}$ have been intensively studied (see \cite{kerov1998boundary},\cite{kerov2003asymptotic},\cite{thoma1964unzerlegbaren}) and fully described.
-In particuler the equality $\partial_{\min}\mathcal{Y}=\partial_{M}\mathcal{Y}$ holds also in this setting, and

-For each $\omega\in\partial_{M}\mathcal{Y}$, $\rho_{\omega}$ denotes the random path on $\mathcal{Y}$ according to the harmonic measure $\omega$.\\ The next paragraph establishes a link between $\mathcal{Y}$ and $\mathcal{Z}$ based on the algorithm RSK of Robinson, Schensted and Knuth.
-The relation between both graphs has been already established through the ring of symmetric functions and the one of quasisymmetric functions.
-The reader should refer to \cite{gnedin2006coherent} for a complete review of the subject.
+In particular, Vershik and Kerov \cite{kerov1986characters} have proven that the minimal boundary $\partial_{\min}\mathcal{Y}$ is equal to the Martin boundary $\partial_{M}\mathcal{Y}$ and homeomorphic to the space considered with the topology of the pointwise convergence.
+Moreover, $\mathcal{Y}$ admits a geometric realization with the map $g_{\mathcal{Y}}:\mathcal{Y}\longrightarrow \Delta^{(2)}$ given by